By Daniel Barnes

 Shaun the Sheep Movie (Dir.: Mark Burton and Richard Starzack; GRADE: B+)

-Energetic and playful and whimsical, with the rolling invention of a silent comedy, this blessedly anarchic and endlessly amusing stop-motion animation is one of the best animated features of the year.
+Energetic and playful and whimsical, with the rolling invention of a silent comedy, this blessedly anarchic and endlessly amusing stop-motion animation is one of the top animated features of the year.
 It comes from Aardman, based on a TV show I’ve never seen, but with a look and spirit that are kindred to Aardman keystones Wallace and Gromit.
 There’s no dialogue, only grunts and growls and nonsense, so this is essentially a silent film with sound effects and music.
 Cinephile parents – this could be your kids’ gateway drug to the Criterion Collection!

 The Stanford Prison Experiment (Dir.: Kyle Patrick Alvarez; GRADE: B)